 Ability to Add Different Sticky Players to Separate Pages

 - Open up the WordPress editor for the page where you would like the unique sticky player to appear.

-- In the main body of the page, create your Fusebox Track Player shortcode [fusebox_track_player] as you normally would.
+- In the main body of the page, create a Fusebox Track Player shortcode:

 sticky="true"into the end of your fusebox_track_player shortcode.
 As an example, it could look like this: